processone/tsung/docs/features.rst

   active: it can be idle during a ``thinktime`` period).
-Traditional injection tools can hardly go further than a few hundreds (Hint: if all you want to do is requesting a single URL in a loop, use :program:`ab`; but if you want to build complex scenarios with extended reports, ``Tsung`` is for you).
+Traditional injection tools can hardly go further than a few hundreds (Hint: if all you want to do is requesting a single URL in a loop, use ab_; but if you want to build complex scenarios with extended reports, ``Tsung`` is for you).

 * *Distributed*: the load can be distributed on a cluster of client machines